Browse courses to find something that interests you.

-Taking a research-inspired approach, the microcredential guides participants to apply state-of-the-art algorithms in their professional practice, with a focus on practical applications.
+Taking a research-inspired approach, the course guides participants to apply state-of-the-art algorithms in their professional practice, with a focus on practical applications.

-In this course you will meet (virtually) and work with a dedicated course facilitator, who supports your learning and engagement with the teaching resources designed by the Lead Academic and a team of experts in the Faculty of Engineering and IT at UTS.
+In this course you will meet (virtually) and work with a dedicated course facilitator, who supports your learning and engagement with the teaching resources designed by the lead academic and a team of experts from the Faculty of Engineering and Information Technology at UTS.

 This introductory module will provide you with both a theoretical background of machine learning problems as well as ensure you are refreshed on the basic mathematical formulas used in defining machine learning problems.